ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 - Section 18: Adding your new peer organization to the consortium
 - Section 19: Adding your Org2 organization to the channel
 - Section 20: Joining your peer for Org2 to the channel
+- Section 21: Defining an anchor peer for each of your two peer organizations

 Section 2: Log in to the IBM Blockchain Platform console
 ========================================================